voigtjr/nomic/rules.md

 * <del>303: Make rule 104 mutable: All rule-changes proposed in the proper way shall be voted on.
 They will be adopted if and only if they receive the required number of votes.</del>

+* <del>304: Amend 212 such that there are 3 judges (two to the right, one to the left) and, if two of the three agree, this holds as the judge's decision.
+And, if the judges can't agree, everyone gets 10 points.</del>

+* <del>305: If you roll a 3 at the end of your turn, you can choose to re-roll it.</del>

+* 306: Amend rule 203 so that majority rule comes in to play after one circuit of turns.

 ## Mutable Rule Count

 14